debashriroy/AirFC/README.md

-# Implementation of complexPyTorch for AirCNN project
+# Implementation of complexPyTorch for AirFC project

 This repository is to generate the trained model to validate over the air computation for AirCNN project.